camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 The sorting currently works for all table reports except for:

-* Combined table reports
+- Combined table reports
-* reports grouped by integer type variables
+- Reports grouped by integer type variables

 #### Absolute and relative values

 When configuring a count report, you have the opportunity to configure which columns are included in the table.
-Using the switches for absolute and relative value you can hide or show the corresponding columns.
+You can hide or show the corresponding columns using the switches for absolute and relative value.

 #### Custom bucket size for date variables

 When evaluating a report which is grouped by a date variable and displayed as a table, Optimize offers you the option to select your preferred unit specifying the custom result bucket size from the report configuration menu.
-The avaiblable units are year, month, week, day, and automatic.
+The available units are year, month, week, day, and automatic.

 The default unit is automatic, which will create evenly spaced result buckets based on the values of the date variable.
 This configuration option is also available for charts.

 #### Custom bucket size and baseline